calincrist/gatsby-starter-netlify-cms/src/pages/blog/2020-04-12-how-to-get-notified-for-changes-in-swiftui.md

 title: Three ways to react to @State event changes in SwiftUI
 date: 2020-04-12T15:06:04.644Z
 featured_image: /img/onchange-swiftui-headerimage.png
+description: >-
-description: How to implement an equivalent of "onChange" on SwiftUI controls.
+  ... or how I learned to implement an equivalent of "onChange" on SwiftUI controls.
 tags:
   - swiftui
   - ios